JennEYoon/datasciY/logs-eval-2020.md

   * Medium level on Deep-Learning, Coursera.org halfway.
   * Started learning about Python-MySQL-Connector, already know SQL language.
   * Got SO practice on usign Excel with Python, manipulating objects from python module.
+    - Even 1 for no points was good refresher on if-elif : usage and def func() uages.
+Had forgotten syntax.

 ---